 Cleary University's Online Program is for students who want to complete degrees without the geographic restriction of on-campus class meetings.
-Most classes are completed asynchronously via the Internet using eCleary; while online courses incorporate synchronous technology (such as WebEx) in the University's course delivery system.
+Most classes are completed asynchronously via the Internet using eCleary; while online courses incorporate synchronous technology, such as WebEx, in the University's course delivery system.
 Students with time or travel restrictions due to work or other demands, or who are not conveniently located near one of Cleary's campuses, can complete a degree online.
 Selected MBA and BBA degrees are offered through Cleary's online program.
+A headset with microphone is required for this program.